 Percentages are nice, but they don't have much material impact.
 Citing a 50% increase to the salary cap looks good, but it comes out to an average increase of less than $3,000 per player, and with the expanded schedule, the average per-game salary remains equal to last year's -- an increase of zero percent.
 An improvement of 60% sounds big, but $1,500 is hardly a life-changing amount, and for many, the minimum salary remains lower than the cost of playing.
 The 25% increase to the per diem amounts to five dollars.

 The biggest point of emphasis has been on the insertion of a revenue-sharing arrangement: the contract "includes players in fifty-fifty sponsor revenue sharing after league operating expenses have been met."
 Players directly receiving 50% of league-wide sponsorship and media deals sounds brilliant on paper, but in a league that has never posted a profit and operates in deficit, it's not clear that this will materially amount to anything at all.
 Half of zero is, after all, still zero.
 Even if it does turn out to be a positive amount, the league currently has no monetary media deals and the NHL's $100,000 contribution remains the largest single influx of money -- at this point, the material impact of the revenue sharing arrangement appears minimal at best.
+(The NWHL has since clarified that the phrase "league operating expenses" refers not to overall league operating expenses, but to sponsorship activation costs.)

 When every minor improvement is celebrated as a major milestone, it becomes difficult to even conceptualize achieving the kind of fundamental changes that would need to be made in order for women's hockey to be a viable professional path.
 But even if we accept that the small monetary gains in the 2019-20 NWHL contract are important improvements, there remain glaring concerns.